 Until such time, if ever, as we can generate substantial product revenues, we expect to finance our cash needs through a combination of equity offerings, debt financings, collaborations, strategic alliances, licensing arrangements and other marketing and distribution arrangements.
 We do not have any committed external source of funds, other than our collaboration with Sanofi for the development and commercialization of MM-121, which is terminable by Sanofi for convenience upon 180 days' prior written notice.
 Other sources of funds may not be available or, if available, may not be available on terms satisfactory to us and could result in significant stockholder dilution.
-To the extent that we raise additional capital through the sale of equity or convertible debt securities, your ownership interest will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect your rights as a stockholder.
+To the extent that we raise additional capital through the sale of equity or convertible debt securities, your ownership interest, if any, in our common stock will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect the rights of our stockholders.
 Additional debt financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends, and these covenants may also require us to attain certain levels of financial performance and we may not be able to do so; any such failure may result in the acceleration of such debt and the foreclosure by our creditors on the collateral we used to secure the debt.
-The debt issued in a debt financing would also be senior to our outstanding shares of capital stock upon our liquidation.
+The debt issued in a debt financing would also be senior to our outstanding shares of capital stock, and may rank equally with or senior to the notes offered hereby, upon our liquidation.
 Our existing indebtedness and the pledge of our assets as collateral limit our ability to obtain additional debt financing.
-If we raise additional funds through marketing and distribution arrangements or other collaborations, strategic alliances or licensing arrangements with third parties, we may have to relinquish valuable rights to our technologies, future revenue streams, research programs or product candidates or to grant licenses on terms that may not be favorable to us.
-If we are unable to raise additional funds through equity or debt financings when needed, we may be required to delay, limit, reduce or terminate our product development or commercialization efforts or grant rights to develop and market product candidates that we would otherwise prefer to develop and market ourselves.
+If we raise additional funds through marketing and distribution arrangements or other collaborations, strategic alliances or licensing arrangements with third parties, we may have to relinquish valuable rights to our technologies, future reven